KojinKuro/news-reader/README.md

 # News Reader

 This was created as part of a take home challenge to create a news reader.
-For more details on the challenge [see here.](https://mod4.turing.edu/projects/take_home/take_home_fe)
+For more details on the challenge [see here.](https://mod4.turing.edu/projects/take_home/take_home_fe).
+This project does not a deployment because it requires an API Key that only works on `localhost`

 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)
 ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)